 - Fully charge the battery one more time.
 Don’t turn on the device or disrupt charging.

 After that, readings of the battery percentage should be more on point.
 In order to keep battery readings precise, we recommend recalibrating the battery every 2 months by following the aforementioned procedure.
+On the other hand, if you don’t have calibration issues, there’s no real need to do it.

 In case you have any questions or suggestions concerning battery calibration, make sure to tell us in the comments section below.
 We look forward to hearing from you both here and on Twitter or Facebook.
+Thank you for reading and have a nice day.

 Editor’s note: This article was originally published in November 2019.
 We made sure to revamp it for freshness and accuracy.